-basic principles of surveying - Equipment and accessories for ranging and chaining - Methods of ranging.
-Compass - Types of Compass - Basic Principles- Bearing - Types -True Bearing - Magnetic Bearing.
-Levelling -Principles and theory of Levelling Datum Benchmarks Temporary and Permanent Adjustments-Methods Levelling-Booking of Reduction - Sources of errors in Levelling - Curvature and refraction.
+Classifications and basic principles of surveying - Equipment and accessories for ranging and chaining - Methods of ranging.
+Compass - Types of Compass - Basic Principles- Bearing - Types - True Bearing - Magnetic Bearing.
+Levelling - Principles and theory of Levelling - Datum - Benchmarks - Temporary and Permanent Adjustments- Methods of Levelling- Booking - Reduction - Sources of errors in Levelling - Curvature and refraction.